The Last of the Love Letters

 Please Note: This production contains strobe-like effects, violence, sexual content, and incense.

 We are providing a digital program for The Last of the Love Letters.
-Should you need a printed copy, please see the Box Office upon arrival.

 “Ngozi Anyanwu is developing new forms!
 In The Last of the Love Letters, passion is inescapable.
 With bold staging by McGregor, Anyanwu delivers a furious comic diatribe & Watts gives a thrillingly physical performance.
 Both are operatic types, making arias out of their affection & abhorrence!”